lammps/lammps/doc/src/mdi.rst

    * - >TOLERANCE
      - Send 4 tolerance parameters for next MD minimization via OPTG command
    * - >TYPES or <TYPES
-     - Send/request the numeric type of each atom (N values)
+     - Send/request the LAMMPS atom type for each atom (N values)
    * - >VELOCITIES or <VELOCITIES
      - Send/request the velocity of each atom (3N values)
    * - @INIT_MD or @INIT_OPTG